On the hunt for an Xbox series X today? Here’s where to find one in stock

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock UK - live: Asda restock sells out as Microsoft Store could drop next
+Xbox series X stock UK - live: Game confirm mini fridge will be back in stock this morning

 Follow along for live stock alerts, rumours, predictions and Xbox news from John Lewis, Amazon, Game and more